lightbend/cloudflow/docs/Getting Started.md

 We will discuss the following steps in sequence:

 1. Download and install Cloudflow CLI
-2. Go through all steps of developing a sample hello world application using Cloudflow libraries
+2. Go through all steps of developing a sample "hello world" application using Cloudflow libraries
 3. Install a GKE cluster following instructions in `cloudflow-installer` repository
 4. Build the application and publish to GKE repository using `sbt buildAndPublish`
 5. Deploy the application to the cluster using Cloudflow CLI